-- 1.9 All police officers making an arrest must bear accurate, visible and clear identification on their uniforms at all times. - 1.10 In the event that a special arrest operation requires the officers to be in civilian clothes, the officers should have their official identity cards in their possession to prove their identity at any given time.
-When making the arrest, the officers in civilian clothes must display their official identity cards and inform the person being arrested of their official identity. - 1.11 In general, force should not be used when making an arrest.
-In the event that a person being arrested offers resistance, any use of force to make the arrest must only be to the extent that it is necessary and proportionate, and in a manner that causes minimum harm to the person concerned.
+- 1.12.
+All police officers making an arrest must bear accurate, visible and clear identification on their uniforms at all times. - 1.13.
+In the event that a special arrest operation requires the officers to be in civilian clothes, the officers should have their official identity cards in their possession to prove their identity at any given time.
+When making the arrest, the officers in civilian clothes must display their official identity cards and inform the person being arrested of their official identity. - 1.14.
+In general, force should not be used when making an arrest.
+In the event that a person being arrested offers resistance, any use of force to make the arrest must only be to the extent that

-- 1.12 At the time of arresting a person, the arresting officers should clearly inform such person of the offence for which they are being arrested.
-Such communication must be in the language the person being arrested understands. - 1.13 In the event a person is arrested for a bailable offence, such person must also be informed of their right to be released on bail. - 1.14 Police officers making an arrest should respect the dignity of the arrested person during the entire process.
-Police officers should refrain from publicly displaying or parading the arrested person or engaging in any degrading treatment of the arrested person under any circumstances. - 1.15 In the event an arrest is made by any police division in a police area other than the prescribed area of duty, police officers making such arrest must immediately inform the police station designated for the police area in which the arrest was made.
+- it is necessary and proportionate, and in a manner that causes minimum harm to the person concerned. - 1.15.
+At the time of arresting a person, the arresting officers should clearly inform such person of the offence for which they are being arrested.
+Such communication must be in the language the person being arrested understands. - 1.16.
+It should be borne in mind that under the Bail Act, No. 30 of 1997 the granting of bail should be considered the norm and remanding a suspect should be the exception. - 1.17.
+Police officers making an arrest should respect the dignity of the arrested person during the entire process.
+Police officers should refrain from parading the arrested person in a manner that reveals their identity or from engaging in any degrading treatment of the arrested person under any circumstances. - 1.18.
+In the event an arrest is made by any police division in a police area other than the prescribed area of duty, police officers making such arrest must immediately inform the police station designated for the police area in which the arrest was made.
 Upon informing the relevant police station, the police officers making the arrest should ensure information regarding the arrest is recorded in writing in the relevant police station.